1941 Oregon State Beavers football team: Oregon

 A brisk south wind picked up in the second half, driving away the first half fog.
 Shelton returned the second half kickoff 16 yards for a first down at the Oregon State 19.
 On the first play from scrimmage, Durdan faked a pass to "sift off" the defensive end and then broke six tackles on a 35-yard run.
 However, the drive petered out at the Oregon 42.
-After exchanging punts, Dethman returned Mecham's punt 15 yards for a first down at the Webfoot 38.
+After exchanging punts, Dethman returned Mecham's punt 15 yards for a first down at the Duck 38.
 Durdan subsequently threw an 11-yard pass to Zellick for a first down at the Oregon 18.
 Shelton ran for no gain.
 Mecham, however, was flagged for roughing for throwing a punch, which gave the Beavers a first down at the three.
 Dethman and Durdan each ran for no gain, but Shelton ran for three yards off right guard for a touchdown to put Oregon State up 6–0 with 7:25 left in the third quarter in a hole that Shelton would later refer to as "Pasadena Avenue."
 Simas' extra point attempt was blown wide by the wind.
 The next three drives ended in punts.
-Durdan fumbled at the Beaver 20, and the Webfoots recovered at the Oregon State 13.
+Durdan fumbled at the Beaver 20, and the Ducks recovered at the Oregon State 13.
 Greenough forced a fumble on the first play, which Oregon recovered for a loss.
-The Webfoots wound up losing six on the drive and turned the ball over on downs after two incomplete passes at the Beaver 19.
+The Ducks wound up losing six on the drive and turned the ball over on downs after two incomplete passes at the Beaver 19.
 Oregon State's drive petered out, and the Beavers punted on the final play of the third quarter.